 Installing Stream on the Raspberry

-Steam link can be easily installed from the repos.
+This ONLY works from Buster.
+Steam Link does not work with Bulleye!
+Steam Link can be easily installed from the repos.
 Just type:

 sudo apt install steamlink